International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

-4. When all information and necessary proofs are collected the candidate applies for membership through the registry function of the DSA.
+4. When all information and necessary proofs are collected the candidate applies for membership through the registry function of the DSGA.
 The technical implementation of the data space registry might vary based on the requirements.

-5. The DSA requests proofs for all policies.
+5. The DSGA requests proofs for all policies.
 This might include VCs and proof of technical capabilities, but also workflows including human interaction (e.g., signing a membership contract).

-6. Once all policies have been satisfactorily processed the DSA issues a VC/ proof of membership and sends it to the candidate, moving them from applicant to participant.
+6. Once all policies have been satisfactorily processed the DSGA issues a VC/ proof of membership and sends it to the candidate, moving them from applicant to participant.